-The campsite Berlin-Kladow is located right to the former iron curtain on the western side.
-It is open all year round and very conveniently located for the caravan group among us.
+The campsite Berlin-Kladow is located right next to the border to the former GDR on the West Berlin side.
+It is open all year round and very conveniently situated for the caravan group below us.

-Level terrain makes aligning the caravan easy.
-The pitch has a grass ground and is sufficiently even.
+Low terrain makes aligning the caravan easy.
+The pitch has grass bottom and is even enough.
 The sanitary facilities are tidy and a bit outdated.
 We don't care much about that, because whether old or new, everything here is spotlessly clean.
 Fresh water taps are sufficiently present, but seasonally conditioned, switched off.
 The way to the wash house is also completely in order for the spoiled camper.

-This really large campsite has a high percentage of permanent campers who are now, at the beginning of March, slowly getting ready to wake up their domiciles from their hibernation.
-We saw two children's playgrounds where the children can let off steam.
+This really large campsite has a high percentage of permanent campers, who are now, at the beginning of March, slowly getting ready to wake up their domiciles from their hibernation.
+We saw two children's playgrounds where the offspring can let off steam.

-The course is located near the Gross-Glienicker See lake, through which the border between Berlin and Brandenburg runs today.
-The Havel River flows on the opposite side of the village, so this is the right place for water sports enthusiasts here is the correct place.
+The place is close to the Gross-Glienicker See, through which the border between Berlin and Brandenburg passes today.
+On the opposite side of the village flows the Havel, so that for water sports enthusiasts here is the correct place.

-In the village itself there are enough shopping possibilities where you can buy supplies for your survival.
-Gleches also applies, next to the Clubheim, the small square pub, where down-to-earth German cuisine awaits the guest.
+In the village itself there are enough shopping possibilities where you can buy supplies for survival.
+Gleches also applies, next to the clubhouse, to the small square pub, where down-to-earth German cuisine awaits the guest.
 If you want something more dignified, visit the Italian in the village, which can be reached by car in 5, 6 minutes.
 Attention!
 It goes through a residential area!
-Here traffic coming in from the right side has got priority!
+Here applies right before left!

 We were here for the first time for our annual visit to the ITB.
-Much to our delight the place is ideally located to get to the city center of Berlin, because the traffic jams in the morning and evening are not worth mentioning.
+Much to our joy the place is ideally located to get into the city center of Berlin, because the traffic jams in the morning and evening are not worth mentioning.

-Quiet ... you don't think you're stationed in Berlin, but somewhere in the countryside.
-A place as a great starting point for all kinds of activities in the abundant nature of the River Havel and the lakes nearby or the bustling life of the capital.
+Silence... you don't think you're staying in Berlin, but somewhere in the country.
+A place as a great starting point for all sorts of activities in the abundant existing nature of the Havel and lakes in the vicinity and the bounce life of the capital.